nvladimus/ArduinoRotaryEncoderPCB/README.md

 **Functions:**
 * Denoising the encoder quadrature signals (resistors R1-R4 and capacitors C1,C2, RC time constant 1 ms)
-* Denoising the pushbutton action of the encoder shaft (capacitor C3, RC constant 0.1 ms)
+* Denoising the pushbutton action of the encoder shaft (capacitor C3)
 * a pull-up resistor for the pushbutton (resistor R4).
 * resistors for R,G,B LEDs of the encoder shaft (resistors R5, R6, R7).